Dana94/2019-website/blog/2019-11-09-linux-mint.md

 I received a "Good Signature" message and as the post advises, I can ignore the warning message that came after.

-Phew, with the ISO passing both integrity and authentication, it's time to create a bootable USB (finally).
+With the ISO passing both integrity and authentication, it's time to create a bootable USB (finally).

 ## Create bootable USB